-Website: www.fontbonne.edu.bkstr.com

-Location: Ryan Hall, First Floor

-Hours: M-R 9:00AM-5:00PM; F 9:00AM-2:00PM; Hours may change

-during holiday and summer season
+Phone: 314.889.1420 Website: www.fontbonne.edu.bkstr.com Location: Ryan Hall, First Floor Hours: M-R 9:00AM-5:00PM; F 9:00AM-2:00PM; Hours may change during holiday and summer season

 The Fontbonne Bookstore is located in Ryan Hall on the first floor.
 It is a full service bookstore offering new and used textbooks.
 Other items stocked are imprinted sportswear, school supplies, imprinted gift items, personal convenience items and other merchandise for University students.
 Students may purchase their textbooks new, used, rental or digital.
 Rentals may be written and hi-lighted in.
 Text rentals save students up to 80%.
+Price match is available for books sold and shipped through Amazon only.
 Rental web-site is at fontbonneshop.com.
 We accept cash, check, Visa/MasterCard, Discover or American Express.